6th Alabama Cavalry Regiment: Service

-The 6th Alabama Cavalry Regiment was organized near Pine Level early in 1863, This regiment was part of a brigade commanded by Brigadier-General James Holt Clanton (1827–1871), a Montgomery attorney that had served as a U.S. Army private in the Mexican War during 1848.
+The 6th Alabama Cavalry Regiment was organized near Pine Level early in 1863, This regiment was part of a brigade commanded by Brigadier-General James Holt Clanton (1827–1871), a Montgomery attorney who had served as a U.S. Army private in the Mexican War during 1848.
 In November 1861 Clanton had raised and commanded the 1st Alabama Cavalry as a Colonel, a regiment that served with distinction at the bloody Battle of Shiloh (April 1862).
 Clanton's new brigade included not only the 6th but also the 7th Alabama Cavalry, the 57th and 61st Alabama Infantry, and two batteries of artillery.

 First posted to the south Alabama town of Pollard, Clanton and his brigade were ordered to north Alabama in February 1864.
 They would be headquartered at Gadsden in Etowah County on the east bank of the Coosa River with their mission being to protect the coal and iron sections in that area, protect the public works at Selma, and to organize and complete the 8th Alabama Cavalry.
 By this time the 6th Cavalry had already moved to Meridian, MS but was ordered to rejoin Clanton in Gadsden.
 The 6th was subsequently involved in several skirmishes with elements of the Federal XV and XIV Corps near Decatur, Danville and the Paint Rock River with small loss.

 In the savage fighting of the Atlanta-Dalton campaign in May–June 1864 the regiment lost quite a number of men during the several weeks they were attached as part of Ferguson's and Armstrong's brigades.